 3. Strategize ways to boost retention

 Speaking of employee retention, improving it not only helps company morale, but can save money, too; the average cost of replacing an employee ranges from one half to two times their annual salary.
 Think of strategies to keep more of your employees satisfied and engaged at work next year.
 What benefits can you offer to ensure they won’t leave for the competition?
-What support do you need to offer right now as COVID continues?
+What support do you need to offer right now as the financial situation keeps worsening?
+How can you encourage your employees to stay with you an not leave you for the gig economy?
+Whether you're in the retail, manufacturing, restaurant industry, or any other vertical, retention should be top of mind right now.

 Find creative ways to reward employees

-In years prior, you might have given out generous end-of-year bonuses to employees or hosted an extravagant holiday party.
-But whether due to budgetary concerns or COVID regulations, those year-end rewards might look a bit different this year.
+In years prior, you might have given out generous end-of-year bonuses to employees or organized a huge holiday party.
+But whether due to budgetary concerns or realizing that the modern workforce is looking for more than a regular reward, those year-end rewards might look a bit different now.
 The good news is that showing your support doesn’t need to mean spending a lot of money.
-There are creative ways to reward your employees and express your appreciation for their hard work this year.
+There are creative ways to reward your employees and express your appreciation for their hard work–helping them improve their mental, financial, and even physical health is now within the reach of employee rewards.

 1. Offer financial wellness benefits

-One way you can help your employees navigate these challenging times is by offering them free financial wellness benefits.
+One way you can help your employees navigate these challenging times is by offering them free workplace benefits targeted to their financial wellness.
 Benefits like instant pay (also referred to as earned wage access) let your employees access a portion of their earned wages ahead of payday if an emergency arises.
 And finding a payments platform that can pay your employees their tips or mileage reimbursements immediately after each shaft can drastically improve your employees’ cashflow and help them avoid overdraft fees or taking out high-interest loans.

 Paying your employees faster can help them stay afloat financially.
 It also helps your business stay competitive, when things like earned wage access or faster digital tip payouts have become table stakes for today’s hourly worker.